mylokaye/Dynamic-Templates/assets/translation.md

-# Page Translation Script with Optional Toggle for Development
+# Page Translation Script for Forms

 This script enables dynamic translation of page text based on the language in the URL or the user's browser preference.
 It includes an **optional toggle button** for testing in development.